tdwcks/Purple-Dog/README.md

 To Do Design:

-Design Drop Downs
+* Design Drop Downs
-Mapbox custom Marker
+* Mapbox custom Marker
-Mobile Version
+* Mobile Version

 To Do Front-End Dev:

-On Why Page make the woman outside the box
+* On Why Page make the woman outside the box
-Images need compressing before 🚀🚀🚀🚀🚀
+* Images need compressing before 🚀🚀🚀🚀🚀
-Add all SVG's
+* Add all SVG's
-Courses Page
+* Courses Page
-Contact Page
-Add Mapbox
+* Add Mapbox